What We Do

 - Advise, consult, and collaborate with other agencies on animal welfare oversight in wildlife research

 The NPS IACUC requests that all vertebrate animal research submissions provide adequate information regarding the training and qualifications for personnel conducting activities in the field within NPS units.
-These should include, but are not limited to:
+These should be addressed within the submission materials and include, but are not limited to:

 Role of each person listed in conducting any procedures with wild vertebrate animals